myJSStack/js-pocket-reference/JS6/readme.md

     - Implicit return (because a single expression): a => a + b
         - For compact syntax "single argument is needed for the part one. and sinlge expression is needed for the part two.
         - Compact syntax may make it confusing, do not sit on it.
+- Enhanced literal:
+    - if the key and value have the same exact name
+    - key is a function, k: function(){}, then we can put k()

 [Personal] left over practices in the training